-- To study the social reactions experienced by the Care givers - To study the nature of various problems faced by the care givers - To understand and measure the level of psychological distress of the c'are- givers. - To find out the association between selected socio-economic profile of the care givers and the family burden and psychological distress of the Care givers. - To explore the extent of reduction of social participation of the.
-Care givers - To measure the extent of burden of care givers in the various areas of family functioning - To suggest suitable measures for reducing the burden and psychological distress of the care - givers.
+- To find out the socio-economic status of the care givers and patients To study the emotional reactions experienced by the Care givers - To study the social reactions experienced by the Care givers - To study the nature of various problems faced by the care givers - To understand and measure the level of psychological distress of the c'are- givers. - To find out the association between selected socio-economic profile of the care givers and the family burden and psychological distress of the Care givers. - To explore the extent of reduction of social participation of the.
+Care givers - To measure the extent of burden of care givers in the various areas of family functioning - To suggest suitable measures for reducing the burden and psychological distress of the care givers.